CameronCSS/SQL-Queries/README.md

 <summary>Programming Projects / Code</summary>
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Python%20Wage%20Calculator" target="new">Python Wage Calculator</a>

-:arrow_right_hook: - Learned the power of Pandas and PyQt5 libraries.
+&nbsp; &nbsp;:arrow_right_hook: - Learned the power of Pandas and PyQt5 libraries.
 Also learned the importance of notating code for Bug fixing in the future.
 </details>